SharePoint and AllyMatter solve different problems. Here’s how to decide which one your team actually needs.

 What SharePoint is best for

-It also has real depth for organizations with dedicated IT resources.
-A skilled SharePoint admin can build custom intranet portals, configure complex metadata structures, and connect workflows through Power Automate.
-Enterprises with large document libraries, specific compliance frameworks tied to Microsoft’s stack, or established SharePoint practices already in place often have good reasons to stay.
+It also has real depth for organizations with dedicated IT.
+A skilled admin can build custom intranet portals, configure complex metadata, and connect workflows through Power Automate.
+Enterprises with large document libraries, compliance frameworks tied to Microsoft’s stack, or established SharePoint practices often have good reasons to stay.
+Where it earns its place: deep Microsoft 365 integration, large-scale file storage, and enterprise intranet builds backed by technical staff.

 What AllyMatter is best for